 I started to enjoy my baby much more.
-For the next year however I carried so much guilt with me about my failed breast feeding experience.
-In some situations I was surrounded by mothers who seemed to be effortlessly feeding their babies, and it was so hard to watch them all have this beautiful bonding experience that I was unable to have.
+For the next year, however, I carried so much guilt with me about my failed breastfeeding experience.
+In some situations, I was surrounded by mothers who seemed to be effortlessly feeding their babies, and it was so hard to watch them all have this beautiful bonding experience that I was unable to have.

 I had never once felt what it was like to have my baby nuzzle down and suckle milk from my breast.
 I even found that sometimes I avoided certain places and people as watching others feed was such A painful reminder of what I was unable to do.
 Sadly I also experienced some judgements about “not sticking it out long enough” and giving up when “everyone finds it hard at first”.

 Fast forward to my second baby.
 I was much more prepared and armed with knowledge.
 I saw a lactation consultant prior to my birth and I had tried to source as much information as I could.
 When my second daughter was born, my labour was going along swimmingly, then complications arose and again.
-We had a traumatic end of labour, and an emergency c-section.
+We had a traumatic end of labour and an emergency c-section.

 I was so over the moon about it that i cried.

 I was so happy that this little human was able to latch onto my breast and feed.
 I remember saying to my husband, “my child is drinking from my boob”!
-Our hospital stay was much different from the first time, no pumps were needed and no bottles, She just fed from my breast and I was so over the moon with how it was working out.
+Our hospital stay was much different from the first time, no pumps were needed and no bottles, She just fed on my breast and I was so over the moon with how it was working out.

 When we got home and my milk came in we started to have problems.
 She was fussing and her latch was now not the best.
 I sought help again and kept on trying to get her to drink from the boob.
 The pump and bottles had to come out for the first time around 10 days old as she wasnʼt getting enough from her ineffective suckling.
 She was fussing and unsettled and she was hungry.
 From that time on I continued to try and better our latch and feeds.
-I felt like a first time Mum, as the breast feeding was so new to me.
+I felt like a first time Mum, as the breastfeeding was so new to me.
 I also had a very energetic toddler in tow. which made things a little more harder as I couldnʼt just sit down with my newborn and focus on feeding during the day.

 Despite our day feeding struggles.
-For some reason she was a great feeder at night time.
+For some reason, she was a great feeder at night time.

 I really loved our night feeds.
 It was so beautiful and special.
 I remember them so fondly.
 Peaceful and personal, just her and I, whilst my toddler was asleep.

-The fussing during day feeding time never really improved and I was pumping most of my day feeds until eventually at around four weeks I just decided to pump them all and feed from the breast at night – as she was really good feeding throughout the night.
+The fussing during day feeding time never really improved and I was pumping most of my day feeds until eventually at around four weeks I just decided to pump them all and feed on the breast at night – as she was really good feeding throughout the night.
 When my daughter was five months old I got my fifth bought of mastitis.

 It was around five weeks old that I got mastitis for the first time.
 Once that healed up, I developed thrush on my nipples.
 From then on I had a pattern of mastitis followed by thrush on my nipples.
-This pattern repeated itself until the fifth and final time when I went to the doctors surgery and almost passed out.
+This pattern repeated itself until the fifth and final time when I went to the doctor’s surgery and almost passed out.
 I decided I couldnʼt do this any longer and so I stopped feeding altogether.

 Again, I sent my husband out to buy a ton of formula.